bell-bot/ComputerSecurityNotes/notes/ComputerSecurityNotes.md

     - Transport layer protocol information (e.g. TCP)
 ![IP address and packet structure](fragmentation2.png)

+p.236-237

+<span style="color:blue">In which layer is IP used?
+What is it used for?</span>

+-

 ### IP Routing
 - A **router** bridges two or more networks
     - Operates at the network layer